A ‘trend of more failing’: Online school has sent F’s spiking by 83 percent in Virginia’s largest school system

 But by far the biggest drop came for English learner children: Forty-seven percent of these students are underperforming in math this year, while 53 percent are underperforming in English.

 The results suggest that course difficulty is playing some role in driving gaps in academic achievement.
 As the rigor of the class rises, the likelihood of passing it drops: The report states that, “for each increment up in rigor (from standard to honors; from Honors to AP/IB),” the likelihood of passing English dropped by 50 percent this year, and the likelihood of passing math dropped by 20 percent.
-The report referred to the Advanced Placement and International Baccalaureat programs.
+The references were to the Advanced Placement and International Baccalaureat programs.

 But possibly the biggest predictor of achievement in the world of online learning, according to the analysis, is student achievement in past years.
 If children were good students beforehand, they were likely to continue receiving good grades this semester, the report says, “even with the added challenges” of online learning.